vr2upu/GridTracker/README.md

 # GridTracker
-GridTracker amendment for english Chinese translation change
+Amendment GridTracker for english Chinese translation changed, cann't display the select language.
+Updated to GridTracker 1.23.0110

 About GridTracker
 GridTracker is designed for Amateur radio use.
 It's original tag-line was:   "GridTracker listens to traffic from WSJT-X and displays it on a map.
 It will also load ADIF log files".